alphallc/connectbot/README.md

 sshIt is open-source telnet and secure shell (SSH) client, based on ConnectBot and it's successors.

+!!!
+Warning: work on moving to another crypto backends is in progress.
+Client may become unusable in any moment.

 ## Features and enhancements

  - based on (VX and original) ConnectBot 1.7.1